-Hyper-Kamiokande [17] is a next generation long-baseline neutrino oscillation experiment that will be built in Japan.
-One of the main physics goals of the experiment is the discovery of CP violation in the lepton sector, but Hyper-Kamiokande will also be the most sensitive detector to proton decay and will be an observatory for neutrinos from astrophysical sources, such as supernovae neutrinos As mentioned above, HK has been recently approved in Japan by the

-MEXT and the construction will be launched in April 2020.
+Hyper-Kamiokande is a next generation long-baseline neutrino oscillation experiment that will be built in Japan.
+The main physics goal of the experiment is the discovery of CP violation in the lepton sector.
+As mentioned above, HK has been recently approved in Japan by the MEXT and the construction will be launched in April 2020.
 The start of the data taking is foreseen for 2027.

-The experiment will exploit the same experimental technique (Water Cherenkov detector) as Super-Kamiokande and, for its long baseline program, it will use the same beamline and hence the same neutrino energy ($E{\nu} \sim 600$ MeV) and baseline (295 km) as the T2K experiment, to which IN2P3 and IRFU/DPhP physicists have been participating for more than 15 years.
-For Hyper-Kamiokande, the accelerator complex will be upgraded to deliver a 1.3 MW beam, more than twice the intensity currently available for T2K.
+The experiment will exploit the same experimental technique (Water Cherenkov detector) as Super-Kamiokande and, for its long baseline program, it will use the same beamline and hence the same neutrino energy ($E{\nu} \sim 600 \text{ MeV}$) and baseline (295 km) as the T2K experiment, to which IN2P3 and IRFU/DPhP physicists have been participating for more than 15 years.
+For

+Hyper-Kamiokande, the accelerator complex will be upgraded to deliver a 1.3 MW beam, more than twice the intensity currently available for T2K.